fxxrytail/skzcode/content/shows/_index.md

 title: "Shows"
 page: "index"
 ---
-Stray Kids main shows are arranged by release date.
+Discover Stray Kids personality and bond with each other.
+Main shows are arranged by release date.